Mid-Career Achievement in Research Award

 Objective: To recognize a faculty member who has demonstrated outstanding accomplishments in research and/or creative activity at mid-career.

-Eligibility: Tenure-track, tenured, term faculty or a staff member who has had an independent academic career of 5 to 12 years and at least two years of employment in Iowa State University’s College of Human Sciences.
+Mid-Career Achievement in Research Award: Tenured, tenure-track faculty who have had independent academic careers of 5-12 years and at least three years of employment at ISU.
 An independent academic career is defined as the start of a tenure-track faculty position.
-Distinguished professors are not eligible for this award.
-Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.
+Recipients must be ISU employees at the time of the College Awards Ceremony.

 Amount of award: $500

 Number of awards: One per year, although the College of Human Sciences Honors and Awards Committee reserves the right to not select any recipient in a given year.